-I love chickpeas and all of its variations, from the classic Greek soup which has raised me, till the more modern or ‘fingered’ ones.
-Hummus is for the Middle East what tsatziki and fish-roe mousse are for Greeks.
+I love chickpeas and all of its variations, from the classic Greek soup which I have grown up with to the more modern or ‘fingered’ ones.
+Hummus is for the Middle East what tzatziki and fish-roe mousse are for Greeks.
 It is a famous appetizer of the Mediterranean cuisine, loaded with proteins, accompanies perfectly your veggie bowls or your falafels.
-It is an amazing spread for your favourite sandwiches , crackers or arabic pita bread, whereas it is ideal for those who are lactose or gluten intolerant.
+It is an amazing spread for your favorite sandwiches, crackers, or Arabic pita bread, whereas it is ideal for those who are lactose or gluten intolerant.

-See below two well known hummus variants, that will impress all around the table with their colours: with beetroot or avocado.
+See below two well-known hummus variants, that will impress all around the table with their colors: with beetroot or avocado.

 You will need: